yizhang82/yizhang82.github.io/_posts/2018-04-02-go-and-async-await.md

 Internally, `file.write` can be implemented using `sync.Cond` or a channel - it naturally suspends and go can reschedule another go routine to run on this hardware thread if it needs to block.

 Of course, go routines is not without its own set of challenges - it's difficult to write a good scheduler in user mode that works in all cases (you can't preempt - everything is cooperative), growing stack tends to be rather expensive.
 Interestingly, infinite recursion can make your computer run out of memory in earlier version of Go, because the stack is growable infinitely.
-Either way, in my opinion Go's model greatly simplifies asynchronous programming (not to mention channels) byb allowing programmers to write synchronous code, with often superior performance, and that alone is a great reason to give Go a try.
+Either way, in my opinion Go's model greatly simplifies asynchronous programming (not to mention channels) by allowing programmers to write synchronous code, with often superior performance, and that alone is a great reason to give Go a try.

+## Conclusion

+Go in my opinion is a great language that got many things right - it is not afraid to make bold and sometimes contraversial choices, and is not yet another C# or Java (means that they are main-stream languages that made a lot of safe, main-stream choices).
+The most brilliant part is definitely concurrency.
+Having said that, there are also things I don't agree with.
+Maybe save that for another go language post.
+Thanks for reading!